galaxyproject/training-material/topics/imaging/tutorials/detection-of-mitoflashes/tutorial.md

 >    - **Intensity threshold** (`thres`): A recommended starting value is `25%` of the global maximum intensity.
 Increase to `30-40%` for stricter filtering if spots have low intensity.
 >    - **Minimum track length** (`minlen`): Use `50%` of the sequence length as a baseline.
 Adjust based on the expected duration of mitoflash events.
 >
 >    This tool links detected spots across frames to track movement.
 The **Neighborhood size** parameter controls the pixel range for associating points between frames.
-Increasing the **Intensity threshold** filters out weaker signals, improving track accuracy.
+Reducing the **Intensity threshold** filters out weaker signals, reducing the number of spurious tracks.
 >
 {: .hands_on}